 “What I have grown to recognize about myself is that I spend a great deal of time taking care of everyone...This class...taught me about my origin and my environment, and the role it all played in how I have learned to survive and cope with life.
 I feel better about my existence and it has allowed me to engage in self care.”

-For more information, email to: email@example.com
+For more information or to register, email to: firstname.lastname@example.org

 Sessions are 2 1/2 hours, held once a week for ten weeks, focused